Marion Bauer: Criticism

-Some music critics during Bauer's lifetime promoted a divide between “masculine” and “feminine” music, even with the increase of women in the composition field around the turn of the century.
+Some music critics during Bauer's lifetime promoted a divide between "masculine" and "feminine" music, even with the increase of women in the composition field around the turn of the century.
 Reviews of Bauer's larger, more intellectual pieces exemplify this phenomenon; the pieces were well-received, albeit in terms of being "masculine."
-For instance, in his review of the 1928 premiere of Bauer's String Quartet, William J. Henderson wrote: “Those who like to descant upon the differences between the intellect of woman and that of man must have found themselves in difficulties while listening to Miss Bauer’s quartet.
+For instance, in his review of the 1928 premiere of Bauer's String Quartet, William J. Henderson wrote: "Those who like to descant upon the differences between the intellect of woman and that of man must have found themselves in difficulties while listening to Miss Bauer's quartet.
 It is anything but a ladylike composition.
-This does not mean that it is rude, impolite or vulgar, but merely that it has a masculine stride and the sort of confidence which is associated in one’s mind with the adventurous youth in trousers.”
+This does not mean that it is rude, impolite or vulgar, but merely that it has a masculine stride and the sort of confidence which is associated in one's mind with the adventurous youth in trousers."

 One of the most pointed criticisms leveled at Bauer's work pertains to her books.
-As musicologist Susan Pickett points out regarding How Music Grew: From Prehistoric Times to the Present Day, “[T]oday’s reader would take offense with several vulgar racial stereotypes.
+As musicologist Susan Pickett points out regarding How Music Grew: From Prehistoric Times to the Present Day, "[T]oday's reader would take offense with several vulgar racial stereotypes.
 'African' and 'savage' were used interchangeably.
 Arabs were 'barbarians.'
-Chinese and Japanese were 'yellow races,' and so forth.”
-Indeed, in 1975, Ruth Zinar published an article surveying racial stereotypes in music books recommended for children, and reserved her most stinging criticism for Bauer's work: “Of all the books studied, Marion Bauer's and Ethel Peyser's How Music Grew from Prehistoric Times to the Present Day must be considered to be the most overtly offensive, in addition to be replete with inaccuracies.”
+Chinese and Japanese were 'yellow races,' and so forth."
+Indeed, in 1975, Ruth Zinar published an article surveying racial stereotypes in music books recommended for children, and reserved her most stinging criticism for Bauer's work: "Of all the books studied, Marion Bauer's and Ethel Peyser's How Music Grew from Prehistoric Times to the Present Day must be considered to be the most overtly offensive, in addition to be replete with inaccuracies."
 Later editions were, however, edited to be more sensitive to issues of race.

 Personal life

 Personality

 By the recollections of friends, colleagues, and students, Bauer was a kindhearted, good-humored person, who treated others with warmth, compassion, and generosity.
-Milton Babbitt also recalls in his introduction to the 1978 edition of Twentieth Century Music how he and his classmates referred to Bauer “not derisively but affectionately” as “'Aunt Marion' for her matronly manner and appearance, and even for her classes, which were conducted so as to be suitable for occurrence at teatime in a genteel parlor.”
+Milton Babbitt recalls in his introduction to the 1978 edition of Twentieth Century Music how he and his classmates referred to Bauer "not derisively but affectionately" as 'Aunt Marion' for her matronly manner and appearance, and even for her classes, which were conducted so as to be suitable for occurrence at teatime in a genteel parlor."
 He too describes Bauer as generous and sensitive, particularly in terms of guiding her students' careers, but also in terms of her writing due to the fact that she mentions so many composers and organizations.

 Religious affiliation

 Despite her birth to Jewish immigrants, Bauer appears not to have been an observant Jew in adulthood.
 Although Bauer's memorial service was conducted by a rabbi, she was cremated thereafter, which is forbidden by official Jewish law.
-Additionally, both Maurice Peress, a former student, and Frederic Stoessel claimed that Bauer practiced Christian Science, a claim further supported by a letter Bauer wrote in 1923 expressing “a desire to publish a song appropriate for a Christian Science service.”
+Both Maurice Peress, a former student, and Frederic Stoessel said that Bauer practiced Christian Science, a claim further supported by a letter Bauer wrote in 1923 expressing "a desire to publish a song appropriate for a Christian Science service."
 No official confirmation of Bauer's religious affiliation has been found yet, however.